nightroman/Invoke-Build/Tasks/Extends/README.md

-The build script parameter `Extends` with `ValidateScript` tells to dot-source base scripts, replace `Extends` with base parameters, and optionally rename base tasks.
+The build script parameter `Extends` with `ValidateScript` tells to dot-source base scripts, replace `Extends` with base parameters, and optionally rename base tasks with prefixes.

 Multiple and multilevel inheritance is supported, `ValidateScript` may specify any number of scripts and these scripts may use `Extends` recursively.

-See examples of both inheritance trees below.

 ## Inheritance vs dot-sourcing